WARNINGS AND PRECAUTIONS

 Genital Mycotic Infections: Empagliflozin increases the risk for genital mycotic infections, especially in patients with prior infections.
 Monitor and treat as appropriate.

-Angioedema has also been reported with other DPP-4 inhibitors.
+Hypersensitivity Reactions: Discontinue GLYXAMBI, treat promptly, and monitor until signs and symptoms resolve.
 Use caution in a patient with a history of angioedema to another DPP-4 inhibitor because it is unknown whether such patients will be predisposed to angioedema with GLYXAMBI.

 Increased Low-Density Lipoprotein Cholesterol (LDL-C): Monitor and treat as appropriate.